Humans-Machines/styleguide/html-css-sass/README.md

         transition: opacity 0.3s linear;
     }

-Sticking to this proposal of declaration sorting is not mandatory.
+Sticking to this proposal of declaration sorting is not mandatory and might feel to be overkill.
 Have a look at the specific codebase.
 If nobody does it, feel free to order randomly as well.
 Or have a linter to the rescue.

 ### Selector Order and Nesting

+- **Do not nest selectors unnecessarily**
+- **Do not nest selectors unnecessarily**
 - **Do not nest selectors unnecessarily**
 - Add self-declarations first
 - Add pseudo-classes next